navapbc/template-infra/docs/infra/set-up-network-https.md

 Production systems will want to use HTTPS rather than HTTP to prevent man-in-the-middle attacks.
 This document describes how HTTPS is configured.
 This process will:

-1. Issue an SSL/TLS certificate using Amazon Certificate Manager (ACM) for each domain that we want to support HTTPS
+* Issue an SSL/TLS certificate using Amazon Certificate Manager (ACM) for each domain that we want to support HTTPS
-2. Associate the certificate with the application's load balancer so that the load balancer can serve HTTPS requests intended for that domain
+* Associate the certificate with the application's load balancer so that the load balancer can serve HTTPS requests intended for that domain

 ## Prerequisites

-* You'll need to have [set up custom domains](./set-up-network-custom-domains.md) and met all of those prerequisites
+* You have [set up custom domains](./set-up-network-custom-domains.md) and met all of those prerequisites.

 This is because SSL/TLS certificates must be properly configured for the specific domain to support establishing secure connections.